 The length of flower borders usually depends on what is being bordered (walkway, property line, etc.), while the width is ultimately determined by your available space.
 Wide borders allow the opportunity to use a variety of flowers, layering them with varying heights, forms, and textures.
 Nonetheless, the size and shape of a flower border should stay within a suitable proportion to its surroundings; otherwise, it will look out of place.

 Depending on the style of your home, borders can have straight, formal edges or they can take on a more natural appearance with a curved, meandering edge.
-Flower borders placed around the outer edges of a landscape or within certain areas of the home (along walks and foundation) provide a tidier appearance than sporadic beds within the lawn.
+Flower borders placed around the outer edges of a landscape or within certain areas of the home (along walks and foundations) provide a tidier appearance than sporadic beds within the lawn.
 Borders can easily be worked into any landscape, fitting any design scheme.

 What overall purpose will the flower border serve?
 For instance, if you’re hoping to screen an unsightly view, group together tall, flamboyant plantings with dense foliage.
 This also works well for creating privacy.
 Arranging flowers in groups rather than in rows can also make straight borders seem less overpowering.
 On the other hand, straight borders can be softened by incorporating a slight curve within the center or to one end as well.